material-components/material-components-android/docs/components/MaterialButton.md

     android:text="@string/unelevated_button_label_enabled"/>
 ```

-For raised buttons, your theme's `colorSecondary` provides the default
+For raised buttons, your theme's `colorAccent` provides the default background
-background color of the component, and the text color is white by default.
-For
+color of the component, and the text color is white by default.
+For unelevated
-unelevated buttons, your theme's `colorSecondary` provides the default text
+buttons, your theme's `colorAccent` provides the default text color of the
-color of the component, and the background color is transparent by default.
+component, and the background color is transparent by default.

 The following attributes can be changed for Material Button: